dfsw/Just-Natural-Expansion/README.md

 Big, chocolate-covered thanks to the amazing folks in the [Cookie Clicker Discord](https://discord.com/invite/cookie), whose late-game wisdom and strategic tips helped shape this mod into the crunchy masterpiece it is today.

-Thank you to the beta testers who were willing to help me balance and test, I have no struck a balance between people saying these achivements are too hard and these achievements are too easy, which I suspect is the sweet middle ground.
+Thank you to the beta testers who were willing to help me balance and test, I have now struck a balance between people saying these achivements are too hard and these achievements are too easy, which I suspect is the sweet middle ground.

 #### Why This Mod Exists